section-engineering-education/engineering-education/articles/understanding-dart-loops/index.md

 It loops over all the elements stored in the list and prints them out.

-3. **Create computer viruses**: Malicious programmers use loops to create [Computer Viruses](https://en.wikipedia.org/wiki/Computer_virus) by using the While loop and embedding it to software downloads.
+- **Create computer viruses**: Malicious programmers use loops to create [computer viruses](https://en.wikipedia.org/wiki/Computer_virus) by using the While loop and embedding it to software downloads.
 If we write a while loop without the increment or decrement counter variable, it creates a never-ending loop which leads to unnecessary storage and memory consumption on devices.
-This courses the devices to crash or behave abnormally.
+This causes the devices to crash or behave abnormally.

 ***Caution: DO NOT RUN THIS CODE!!!***